 - 6 School district process for reviewing curriculum, instruction, and student achievement; striving for the world's best workforce. - Subd.
-1. Definitions. (c) Defines the "world's best workforce" as striving to meet school readiness goals, achieve third grade literacy for all students, close the academic achievement gap among racial, ethnic, and economic categories of students, attain career and college readiness, and have all students graduate from high school. - Subd.
+1. Definitions. (c) Defines the "world's best workforce" as striving to meet school readiness goals, achieve third grade literacy for all students, close the academic achievement gap among racial, ethnic, and economic categories of students, have students attain career and college readiness before graduation, and have all students graduate from high school. - Subd.
 1a.
 Performance measures.
-Lists measures used determine district and school progress in striving to create the world's best workforce, including the NAEP, students' academic achievement gap, the MCAs, high school graduation rates, and career and college readiness. - Subd.
+Lists measures used to determine district and school progress in striving to create the world's best workforce, including students' performance on the National Assessment of Educational Progress (NAEP), students' academic achievement gap, students' performance on the Minnesota Comprehensive Assessments (MCAs), high school graduation rates, and career and college readiness. - Subd.
 2. Adopting plans and budgets.
-Directs a school board to publicly adopt a comprehensive long-term plan to support teaching and learning that is aligned with the world's best workforce and includes: clearly defined goals and benchmarks for instruction and student achievement; a process for assessing and evaluating students' progress toward meeting academic standards and identifying the strengths and weaknesses of instruction in pursuit of student and school success and student progress and growth toward college and career readiness; a system to periodically review and evaluate the effectiveness of instruction and curriculum, taking into account principal and teacher evaluations, among other measures; strategies for improving curriculum, instruction, and student achievement; education effectiveness practices that integrate instruction, curriculum, technology, and a collaborative professional culture that develops and supports teacher quality, performance, and effectiveness; and an annual budget for continuing to implement the district plan.
+Directs a school board to publicly adopt a comprehensive long-term plan to support and improve teaching and learning that is aligned with the world's best workforce and includes: clearly defined goals and benchmarks for instruction and student achievement for all students; a process to assess and evaluate students' progress toward meeting academic standards and identify the strengths and weaknesses of instruction in pursuit of student and school success and student progress and growth toward college and career readiness; a system to periodically review and evaluate the effectiveness of instruction and curriculum, taking into account best practices, student outcomes, and principal and teacher evaluations; strategies for improving curriculum, instruction, and student achievement; education effectiveness practices that integrate instruction, curriculum, technology, and a collaborative professional culture that develops and supports teacher quality, performance, and effectiveness; and an annual budget for continuing to implement the district plan.

+Subd.
+3. District advisory committee.
+Directs the district advisory committee to recommend academic standards, student achievement goals and measures, district assessments, and program evaluations.
+Allows school sites to expand upon district evaluations.

 - Subd.
-3. District advisory committee.
-Directs the district advisory committee to recommend state student performance measures.
-Allows school sites to expand upon district evaluations. - Subd.
 4. Site team.
-Allows a school to establish a site team to improve instruction, curriculum, and student achievement at the site.
-Directs the school board to publish a school performance report and hold an annual public meeting to review and revise student achievement goals, local assessment outcomes, plans, strategies, and practices for improving curriculum and instruction, and review district success in realizing student achievement goals and benchmarks and the improvement plans leading to the world's best workforce.
-Directs the board to transmit a summary of its report to the commissioner. - Subd.
+Allows a school to establish a site team to develop and implement strategies and education effectiveness practices to improve instruction, curriculum, and student achievement at the site. - Subd.
 5. Report.
 Directs the school board to publish a school performance report.
-Requires the board to hold an annual public meeting to review and revise goals, assessment outcomes, strategies, and practices for improving curriculum and instruction and to review district success in realizing goals, benchmarks, and improvement plans leading to the world's best workforce. - Subd.
+Requires the board to hold an annual public meeting to review and revise goals, assessment outcomes, strategies, and practices for improving curriculum and instruction and to review district success in realizing previously adopted goals, related benchmarks, and the improvement plans leading to the world's best workforce. - Subd.
 7. Periodic report.
 Directs school districts to periodically survey affected constituencies about their connection to and satisfaction with school.
-Requires the district to publish a summary of the report. - Subd.
+Requires the district to publish a summary report. - Subd.
 9. Annual evaluation. (a) Directs the commissioner to identify effective strategies, practices, and use of resources by districts and school sites striving for the world's best workforce.
 Directs the commissioner to assist districts and sites throughout Minnesota in implementing these effective strategies, practices, and use of resources. - (b) Directs the commissioner to identify those districts in any consecutive three-year period not making sufficient progress toward improving teaching and learning and striving for the world's best workforce.
-Allows the commissioner, in consultation with the affected district, to require the district to use up to two percent of its basic general education revenue per fiscal year during the proximate three school years to implement commissioner-specified strategies and practices to improve and accelerate its progress in realizing its education goals.
+Allows the commissioner, in collaboration with the affected district, to require the district to use up to two percent of its basic general education revenue per fiscal year during the proximate three school years to implement commissioner-specified strategies and practices to improve and accelerate its progress in realizing its education goals.
 Directs the commissioner to consider districts' budget constraints and legal obligations when implementing this section.